African Safari 九州自然動物公園 アフリカンサファリ

 Traveling in the park

-While you can view the animals roaming over the 115 hectares of land on the Tsukahara Plain, you need to do so from the safety of your car.
+While you can view the animals roaming over the 115 hectares of land on the Ajimu Kogen highland, you need to do so from the safety of your car.
 If you don't come by car, you will need to ride in one of the park's animal-themed buses.

 Each enclosure is fitted with a security gate to ensure that animals cannot get out of their area to mix with other species.
 Park rangers also patrol the park in vans and provide strict instructions not to open any doors or windows of your car.